 Visual health is an important part of a child’s overall health and well-being.
 Proper vision is important for a child’s movement and coordination, independence, play and learning.
 If left untreated, vision problems may become serious and prevent a child from reaching their full potential.

 Wellington-Dufferin-Guelph Public Health is partnering with our local Lions Clubs to offer school-based vision screening to senior kindergarten (SK) students according to the Child Visual Health and Vision Screening Protocol, 2018 of the Ontario Public Health Standards (2018).

 What is vision screening?

 Vision screening is a series of three short and simple tests that can identify some risk factors for certain vision disorders.

 It is a free service that is offered in the school-setting to SK students on a yearly basis.

 Vision screening does not replace the need for a full exam by an eye doctor on a yearly basis or whenever there is a concern.
 Children and youth (0 - 19 years old) are eligible for a free exam by an eye doctor every 12 months through OHIP (Ontario health card).
-To find a local optometrist, please visit findaneyedoctor.ca.
+Visit the College of Optometrists of Ontario to find a local optometrist.

 Why is vision screening important?

 Young children may not know they have a vision problem because they assume everyone sees like they do.
 Vision screening is an effective and non-invasive way to identify children with potential vision problems and refer them to the eye doctor for a free comprehensive eye exam.
 It is important for vision problems to be caught and treated early so that children can see and learn to the best of their ability.

 The following three (3) vision screening tests are used: